 In Oregon, visit the Oregon Reopening Page for the latest information.
-'Non-urgent' medical procedures can resume on May 1.
-The Governor’s Executive Order Page also contains a wealth of resources.
-The reopening will occur in phases, each of which will last at least 21 days.
+'Non-urgent' medical procedures were authorized to resume on May 1.
+The Governor’s Executive Order Page contains a wealth of resources.
+The reopening is occurring in phases, each of which will last at least 21 days.
 Counties can apply for early transition to later phases of reopening.
 Visit the Oregon Reopening Page to see the status of each Oregon county.

-A video presentation explaining the phased reopening process is available here.
+- A video explaining the phased reopening process is available here.

 Once approved, counties must remain in Phase I for at least 21 days before becoming eligible to advance to Phase II.
 If counties begin to see significant increases in COVID-19 cases or community spread, the Oregon Health Authority will work with local public health officials to evaluate what actions should be taken.
 Significant growth in COVID-19 spread could necessitate a county moving back from Phase I to a stay-home status.
 More details on Phases II and III are forthcoming.